donsheehy/datastructures/prose/12_mappings.md

 Let's look more closely at this code.
 It seems quite simple, but it hides some mysteries.

 First, the initializer creates a list of 100 ListMaps.
 These are called the buckets.
 If the keys get spread evenly between the buckets then this will be about 100 times faster!
+If two keys are placed in the same bucket, this is called a **collision**.

 The `__getitem__` and `__setitem__` methods call the `_bucket` method to get one of these buckets for the given key and then just use that ListMap's get and set methods.
 So, the idea is just to have several list maps instead of one and then you just need a quick way to decide which to use.
-The hash function, returns an integer based on the value of the given key.
+The `hash` function, returns an integer based on the value of the given key.
+The collisions will depend on the hash function.

 The number 100 is pretty arbitrary.
 If there are many many entries, then one might get 100-fold speedup over ListMap, but not much more.
 It makes sense to use more buckets as the size increases.
 To do this, we will keep track of the number of entries in the map.
 This will allow us to implement `__len__` and also grow the number of buckets as needed.
 Here is the code.